Elitearcanist/sdr-setup/docs/source/sdr/adalmpluto.rst

 Analog Devices provides a very good tutorial.
 Here is a link to it: `ADALM-PLUTO Overview [Analog Devices Wiki]`_.
 This tutorial will highlight the key steps in their procedure.
-If this tutorial is lacking or missing information refer to Analog Devices much more detailed documentation.
+If this tutorial is lacking or missing information, refer to Analog Devices much more detailed documentation.

 Setup